mehtadone/CryptoGramBot/README.md

 ## Todo
 * Show deposits and withdrawals to show accurate profit and loss.
-* Profit calculations are wrong on a sell if we don't have the data in the database
+* Profit calculations are wrong on a sell if we don't have the data in the database.
-* Add one of those buttons on telegram so it shows you the commands.

 ## Support
 * Send me a [telegram](https://t.me/mehtadone)